Chrome Extension + Laravel API: Complete Architecture Guide

 Mistake: Using inline scripts or eval() in your extension pages.

 Fix: Manifest V3 requires all JavaScript to be in separate files.
 No inline event handlers, no inline scripts.
-This is for security, and there's no way around it.
+This is a security requirement and there's no way around it.

 Token Storage in localStorage